ianchen-tw/trio-vis/README.md

 [curio]: https://github.com/dabeaz/curio
 [curio-monitor]: https://github.com/dabeaz/curio/blob/master/curio/monitor.py

-Derived from [curio], [trio] combine the idea of Strucutured Concurrency with existing single-threaded event-driven architecture.
-Which does make concurent progams more managable.
+Derived from [curio], [trio] combines the idea of Structured Concurrency with existing single-threaded event-driven architecture.
+Which does make concurrent programs more manageable.

-To make trio comparable with curio, contributors of trio also want to mimic the feature of [curio-monitor] in order to monitor the current system running state.
-This idea could be trace back to [trio-issue-413].
+To make trio comparable with curio, contributors of trio also want to mimic the feature of [curio-monitor] to monitor the current system running state.
+This idea could be traced back to [trio-issue-413].

-Since then, projects have been developed (showen below).
+Since then, projects have been developed (shown below).

-However, **trio is not curio**, at least lifetimes of scopes are strucutred by nature.
+However, **trio is not curio**, at least lifetimes of scopes are structured by nature.
 I argue that by utilizing the feature of Structured Concurrency, we could visualize programs better.
-Developer could easily conceptualize their program, and bring their developing experience to the next level.
+Developers could easily conceptualize their program, and bring their developing experience to the next level.

 ### Previous work